Report ZSM04000_SNC / ZRSUSR000_620 – Show SNC status of current user sessions

 Report ZSM04000_SNC shows a cross-client list about users, their terminals, the connection type and the SNC status.
 You can add the profile parameters about SNC to the header of the list.
 Here’s an example without IP addresses and without terminal names:

-Limitation: The reports inspects the current sessions on the current application server only.
+Limitation: the report shows current sessions only.

 (By the way: Extreme security nerds now would discuss if this is sufficient to prove if encryption is active, as the QOP, quality of protection, is not considered, too.
 Well, I know about this limitation, but let’s begin the journey with the first step…)